tkaitchuck/aHash/README.md

 AHash performs well when dealing with large inputs because aHash reads 8 or 16 bytes at a time. (depending on availability of AES-NI)

-Because of this, and it's optimized logic, `aHash` is able to outperform `FxHash` with strings.
+Because of this, and its optimized logic, `aHash` is able to outperform `FxHash` with strings.
 It also provides especially good performance dealing with unaligned input.
 (Notice the big performance gaps between 3 vs 4, 7 vs 8 and 15 vs 16 in `FxHash` above)